min2ha/ukwa-site/content/target/62865/index.en.md

   "subject": null
 }

-# Conversation, The: Mental health risks to girls who spend more than an hour a day on social media – new study

 Article about a new study 'Gender differences in the associations between age trends of social media interaction and well-being among 10-15 year olds in the UK', that shows a strong association between increased social media use and mental health issues in children and teens, the study also suggests that it impacts females more than males.